 I’m curious and analytical by nature and have always been a hands-on designer who wanted to know my craft from the ground up.
 The scale of the projects I designed allowed me to travel extensively sourcing fabrics, as well as garment manufacturers, from near and far.
 Also, because I worked with brands creating entire corporate wardrobes for their organisations meant that I was designing a wide variety of products for each different client.
 I must be very aware of trends and see through fashion trends to create stylish looks that don’t date.
 I am described as a “Cool Hunter” who identifies a fashion direction before it becomes mainstream and then I adapt it, to ensure it becomes a classic piece.

-Through the tens of thousands of men and women wearing my clothing, I know that the power of what you wear can directly influence your confidence, perceived attractiveness and your productivity.
+Through the tens of thousands of men and women wearing my clothing, I know that the power of what you wear can directly influence your confidence, attractiveness and your productivity.

 There is more pressure today on women than ever, to look, achieve, and juggle multiple aspects of her life.
 I 'call time' on organisations and adverts that profit from a woman’s insecurities and instead encourage women to identify and celebrate their body positives through the clothes they wear.